 - (A) Whenever the interests of justice so demand, Defence Counsel shall be assigned to suspects or accused who lack the means to remunerate such Counsel.
-Such assignments shall be treated in accordance with the procedure established in a Directive set out by the Registrar and approved by the President. - (B) For this purpose, the Registrar shall maintain a list of Counsel who: - (i) fulfil all the requirements of Rule 42, although the language requirement of Rule 42(A)(ii) may be waived by the Registrar as provided for in the Directive; - (ii) possess established competence in criminal law and/or international criminal law and/or international humanitarian law and/or international human rights law; - (iii) possess at least seven years of relevant experience, whether as a judge, prosecutor, attorney, or in some other capacity in criminal proceedings; - (iv) have indicated their availability and willingness to be assigned by the Mechanism to any person detained under the authority of the Mechanism lacking the means to remunerate Counsel, under the terms set out in the Directive. - (C) The Registrar shall maintain a separate list of Counsel who, in addition to fulfilling the qualification requirements set out in paragraph (B), are readily available as "Duty Counsel" for assignment to an accused for the purposes of the initial appearance, in accordance with Rule 64. - (i) Duty Counsel shall be situated within reasonable proximity to the detention facility of the relevant branch of the Mechanism.
+Such assignments shall be treated in accordance with the procedure established in the Directive on the Assignment of Defence Counsel adopted by the majority of Judges. - (B) For this purpose, the Registrar shall maintain a list of Counsel who: - (i) fulfil all the requirements of Rule 42, although the language requirement of Rule 42(A)(ii) may be waived by the Registrar as provided for in the Directive; - (ii) possess established competence in criminal law and/or international criminal law and/or international humanitarian law and/or international human rights law; - (iii) possess at least seven years of relevant experience, whether as a judge, prosecutor, attorney, or in some other capacity in criminal proceedings; - (iv) have indicated their availability and willingness to be assigned by the Mechanism to any person detained under the authority of the Mechanism lacking the means to remunerate Counsel, under the terms set out in the Directive. - (C) The Registrar shall maintain a separate list of Counsel who, in addition to fulfilling the qualification requirements set out in paragraph (B), are readily available as "Duty Counsel" for assignment to an accused for the purposes of the initial appearance, in accordance with Rule 64. - (i) Duty Counsel shall be situated within reasonable proximity to the detention facility of the relevant branch of the Mechanism.